 NM Mojo Competition Team

-POLICIES, REQUIREMENTS, AND PRIVILEGES
+REQUIREMENTS, POLICIES, AND PRIVILEGES

-First season team members must meet the following requirements:
+Team members must meet the following requirements:

-- Have a C average in school
+- Have a C grade average in school

 - Sign and submit the Competitive Team Agreement